calebmsword/kivy/README.md

 For example, `pos_in_b = convert_pos(input=a, output=b)` returns a Vector describing the position of `a` in the parent coordinates of `b` and sets the variable `pos_in_b` to a Vector representing this position. `pos_in_b[0]` or `pos_in_b.x` returns the x value of the converted coordinates and `pos_in_b[1]` or `pos_in_b.y` returns the y value of the converted coordinates.

-The reason for introducing `*args` in the argument list is to allow the user to create the relavant bindings when using `convert_pos` in kvlang.
+The reason for introducing the `bind` keyword in the argument list is to allow the user to create the relavant bindings when using `convert_pos` in kvlang.
 For example,

 ```kvlang
 #: import convert_pos utils.convert_pos